darrenjacoby/intervention/README.md

 ## Usage

-Create `config/intervention.php` for Sage 10, `resources/intervention.php` for Sage 9, or `intervention.php` inside your theme root folder and return an array.
+Create `config/intervention.php` for Sage 10, or `intervention.php` inside your theme root folder and return an array.

 ```php
 <?php